sherafm/ML/README.md

 # ML

-Some reminders about basic Machine Learning tools for Python (Scikit-Learn, etc).
+Some reminders about basic Machine Learning tools for Python (Scikit-Learn, Neural Networks, etc).